 12. If my baby can roll over now, is it safe for them to sleep on their stomach?

-If your baby has the muscles to do so, then yes, it's safe to let them sleep on their stomach.
+If your baby is at least 1 year old and has the muscles to do so, then yes, it's safe to let them sleep on their stomach.

 13. How can I get my toddler to nap regularly?